libp2p/docs/content/concepts/address-discovery-and-advertisement.md

 - When a peer connects to other peers, it asks it’s `Host` for it’s current set of dialable addresses.

-- This will include some or all of the address sets discussed above (Interface, Relay etc. etc.).
+- This will include some or all of the address sets discussed above (Interface, Relay, etc. etc.).

 - Put those addresses in the `listenAddrs` field of the `Identify` message and send the `Identify` message to the other peer.

-- When a peer receives another peer’s dialable addresses from the ` `listenAddrs` field of the Identify message, it stores them in it’s peerstore for some time.
-The timing does NOT matter to this discussion.
+- When a peer receives another peer’s dialable addresses from the `listenAddrs` field of the `Identify` message, it stores them in it’s [peerstore][peerstore_repo] for some time.
+The timing does NOT matter for this discussion.

-- Any peer can then lookup a peer’s addresses by asking the DHT network to find the peer with that peerID by using the `FindPeer` DHT API.
+- Any peer can then lookup a peer’s addresses by asking the DHT network to find the peer with that [peerID][peer_id] by using the [FindPeer][find_peer] DHT API.
 The DHT nodes will use the addresses stored in their peerstore as described above to find and return the addresses of the peer.
-Looking up peer addresses in this manner by using the DHT is called Peer Routing.

     #### Handling changes to the peer’s dialable addresses

     All well and good so far.
 But the set of a peer’s dialable addresses is ofcourse not a static set.
-A peer can start listening on new interfaces, see more of it’s observed addresses, change it’s network, be assigned a new IP address by the Router etc. Hence, we also need a mechanism to detect changes to a peer’s dialable addresses set and advertise these changes to the world on the fly.
+A peer can start listening on new interfaces, see more of it’s observed addresses, change it’s network, be assigned a new IP address by the Router, etc. Hence, we also need a mechanism to detect changes to a peer’s dialable addresses set and advertise these changes to the world on the fly.
 The way we do this is by **running an event loop** in the `Host`.